 Antibody staining is a common way to distinguish between cells within a co-culture.
-Tumor cell markers are specific to cell type and can include epithelial markers or tumor-specific antigens.
-Fibroblasts or tumor cells can be stained with antibodies to the alpha subunit of smooth muscle actin (α -SMA).
+Astrocytes can be stained with antibodies to glial fibrillary acidic protein (GFAP), and pericytes can be stained with antibodies to the alpha subunit of smooth muscle actin (α -SMA).
 Endothelial tight junctions can be stained with anti-VE-cadherin or anti-ZO1 (zonula occludens-1) antibodies.